Set Your Goals Last

 Self-Reliance Is Empowering

-Alternatively, if you are looking for a lifestyle that connects you with nature and your neighbours, boost your Self-Reliance.
+If, however, you are looking for a lifestyle that connects you with nature and your neighbours, boost your Self-Reliance.

-Supercharged Design
+A Supercharged Design

-Self Reliance Grows By Sharing
+Self Reliance Grows By Sharing city-farm-sharing

 Self Reliance builds Self Esteem

+Due to economic pressures and modern machinery, many farmers work in isolation with heavy budget pressures.
+On a large property, farming is time-consuming, lonely and destructive.
+In contrast to this, small holdings can be highly productive and rewarding.
+This works especially well when the local community supports local food production directly through farmers markets.
 Given that Rural suicide is significantly higher than urban, healthy relationships are the key to survival.
 When farmers need assistance (psychological, medical and veterinary services) help needs to be close at hand.
-Enriching the community bonds through localised trade helps to build bridges and understanding.
+So,enriching the community bonds through localised trade helps to our social network and build bridges of understanding.

 Owning a large property is huge responsibility